Recording your own voice-over 🎤

 - Record a few different takes of the same text to give your editor more options in post-production.

 The best location to record a voice-over in is a quiet room that doesn't echo.
 A quick trick to see if your room is going to be a good choice is to clap once and listen close to hear if there is an echo.

-You can record your own using the Shootsta Kit or on your phone.
+You can record your own voice over using the Shootsta Kit or even your phone.

 Using your phone

-Plug a pair of headphones with a microphone into your phone or if you have access to the Shootsta Kit, just plug in the lapel mic into your phone.
-You might need a plug converter.
-Clam up the lapel mic at chest hight and look and speak straight ahead.
+Plug a pair of headphones with a microphone into your phone.
+If you have access to the Shootsta Kit, use the included lapel mic with your phone for better results.
+You may need a plug converter.
+Clamp the lapel mic at chest height, look and speak straight ahead.

 ⚠️ Don't speak directly into the microphone as it will distort the audio.